drighart/vagrant-development-machine/README.md

 Go to https://www.virtualbox.org/wiki/Downloads and download and use the installer to install VirtualBox.

-The following packages are installed:
+The following packages are installed on top of Ubuntu Desktop Xenial v16.04 LTS:
 - Java JDK 8
 - Gradle
 - Maven